Tommy Williams (Queensland politician)

 Thomas Lewis Williams (21 December 1886 – 17 August 1970) was a member of the Queensland Legislative Assembly.

 Biography

 Williams was born at Bundamba, Queensland, the son of Thomas Williams and his wife Diane (née Philip).
-He was educated at Bundamba State School Newtown State School and St Mary's College, Ipswich.
-On leaving he was a school teacher and taught at various state schools around southern Queensland before working for the Queensland Times and Daily Mail newspapers.
+He was educated at Bundamba State School, Newtown State School and St Mary's College, Ipswich.
+On leaving, he became a school teacher and taught at various state schools around southern Queensland before working for the Queensland Times and Daily Mail newspapers.

 In April 1908 he married Lilian Maud Garrard (died 1966) and together had two sons and three daughters.

+In August 1917, he enlisted in the Australian Imperial Force to fight in World War I.

 Williams died at Toowoomba in August 1970.